 Viewpoints in Riga

-It’s alway’s good to visit a city and see it from above isn’t it?
-Well Riga has 4 Awesome Panoramic Viewpoints: St Peters Church, Latvian Academy of Sciences Panorama Observation Deck, Riga Skyline Bar and National Library of Latvia.
+It’s always good to visit a city and see it from above, isn’t it?
+Well, Riga has 4 Awesome Panoramic Viewpoints: St Peters Church, Latvian Academy of Sciences Panorama Observation Deck, Riga Skyline Bar and National Library of Latvia.

-I have written a full blog post dedicated to these viewpoints which includes where they are, prices, and photos from them all – 4 Viewpoints to see Panoramic Views over Riga.
+I have written a full blog post dedicated to these viewpoints which include where they are, prices, and photos from them all – 4 Viewpoints to see Panoramic Views over Riga.
 Check it out to get all of the details!